 And indeed those simple certainties provide a security and calm I could never manufacture on my own!

-Ramazan and his flock have built the first modern Christian church in Antalya Turkey, a port city on the Mediterranean Sea which the Apostle Paul visited as described in Acts 14:25 (recorded as Attalia).
+KAREN ARKAN and her husband RAMAZAN ARKAN serve as pastors of Antalya Evangelical Churches.
+They have built the first modern Christian church in Antalya Turkey, a port city on the Mediterranean Sea which the Apostle Paul visited as described in Acts 14:25 (recorded as Attalia).

 INVEST IN YOUR GOD-GIVEN GIFTS AND SPIRITUAL GROWTH